HMS Yarmouth (1911)

 On 28 June 1917, Royal Naval Air Service Flight Commander F. J. Rutland took off in a Sopwith Pup from a flying-off platform mounted on the roof of one of Yarmouths gun turrets, the first such successful launch of an aircraft in history.
-On 21 August a Pup flown by Flight Sub-Lieutenant B. A. Smart flown from Yarmouth shot down the Zeppelin L 23 near Bovbjerg.
+On 21 August a Pup flown by Flight Sub-Lieutenant B. A. Smart flown from Yarmouth shot down the Zeppelin L 23 near Bovbjerg, Denmark.

 HMS Yarmouth re-commissioned at Colombo, Ceylon, in June, 1918.
 She served as part of the 3rd Light Cruiser Squadron.
 She re-commissioned at Colombo again on 21st March, 1919.
 The flag of Rear-Admiral The Hon.
 Edward Stafford Fitzherbert, CB, Commander-in-Chief on the Africa Station, was flown in Yarmouth temporarily.
 In 1919, she stopped at Tristan da Cunha, the first ship in ten years, to inform the islanders of the outcome of World War I. After the war, she joined the 7th Light Cruiser Squadron on the South America Station.

 Yarmouth was sold for scrapping on 2 July 1929 to the Alloa South Breaking Company, of Rosyth.